mckent05/OOP-School-Library/README.md

 - Navigate to project's folder/directory
   `cd OOP-School-Library`
 - Open your code editor, open the `person.rb` or `student.rb` or `teacher.rb` file and start conributing
+- Alternatively, open `main.rb` file, open a new terminal and run the command `ruby main.rb` to interact with the app

 ## Authors